sofieseilnacht/MScDissertation_fcnn/README.md

     - Batch Size: 32
     - Epochs: 100

-5. **Evaluation**: After training, the model is evaluated on a separate validation dataset to gauge its performance.
-The final metrics are saved for further analysis.
+5. **Evaluation**: Upon completion of training, the model is evaluated using a separate validation dataset to assess its performance.
+The evaluation metrics include normalized and non-normalized MAE, MSE, RMSE, and an astrophysical difference metric that quantifies the predicted values against the true labels, facilitating a comprehensive analysis of the model's performance.

+## Results
+The